 For more information view the Australia Awards Scholarship website.

-Each scholarship covers the program’s full tuition fees and will also cover the costs of airfares from any capital city in Australia or New Zealand to attend the mandatory ‘intensives’ in Brisbane.
+The scholarship covers the program’s full tuition fees and will also cover the costs of airfares from any capital city in Australia or New Zealand to attend the mandatory ‘intensives’ in Brisbane.

 Please upload copies of academic transcripts, award certificates and translations when required.
 If you are an international student you will also need to upload a proof of English Language Proficiency during the application process.